fsmosca/rflask/README.md

 Be sure to shutdown your project if you are just testing it.

+Even better is to delete the project so that it is disconnected from the billing.

 ## Note

 * The `app.yaml` is using flexible environment.
 Attempts to use standard environment did not work so far.